ml-cvd-prediction/ml-cvd-prediction.github.io/proposal.md

 ✅Expected Results

 ## References
-<a id="1">[1]</a>
-S. Hossain et al., “Machine Learning Approach for predicting cardiovascular disease in Bangladesh: Evidence from a cross-sectional study in 2023 - BMC Cardiovascular Disorders,” BioMed Central, https://bmccardiovascdisord.biomedcentral.com/articles/10.1186/s12872-024-03883-2.
+[^1]: S. Hossain et al., “Machine Learning Approach for predicting cardiovascular disease in Bangladesh: Evidence from a cross-sectional study in 2023 - BMC Cardiovascular Disorders,” BioMed Central, https://bmccardiovascdisord.biomedcentral.com/articles/10.1186/s12872-024-03883-2.

 <a id="2">[2]</a>
 A. Dinh, S. Miertschin, A. Young, and S. D. Mohanty, “A data-driven approach to predicting diabetes and cardiovascular disease with Machine Learning - BMC Medical Informatics and Decision making,” SpringerLink, https://link.springer.com/article/10.1186/s12911-019-0918-5/metrics.